CSS Border Images

 Tip: The

-property is actually a shorthand property for the border-image-source
+border-image property is actually a shorthand property for the border-image-source, border-image-slice, border-image-width, border-image-outset and border-image-repeat properties.

 Example